msyamkumar/cs220-s22-projects/p11/README.md

 ### #Q20: What are the names of the top 5 channels from the broken_file with the most likes on their comments?

-You should find the comments made by channels with their IDs stored in `broken_file`, accumulate the likes for the same channel, and find the channels with the most likes from among these channels.
+The first step is to find the comments made by authors whose IDs are keys in `broken_mapping`.
+This is a bucketizing operation.
+Then, count the likes for each author, and find the authors with the most likes among these authors.

 **Requirements:**
 - Use `broken_mapping`